Spin-dependent quasiparticle lifetimes in altermagnets

-This might split some curves, so to regroup them into continuous curves, we apply the \textit{DBSCAN} clustering algorithm from the \textit{scikit-learn} library \cite{scikit-learn}.
+This might split some curves.
+To regroup them into continuous curves, we apply the \textit{DBSCAN} clustering algorithm.

 \item To ensure that the points along each curve are ordered continuously (as required for line integration), we locate the two points in a given curve that have the largest mutual distance.
 If these points are not already the first and last entries in the array, we \textit{roll} the indices so that this pair becomes the endpoints.
-This reordering is done using the \textit{roll} function from the \textit{NumPy} library \cite{Numpy}.

-\item To make each curve equidistant, compute the cumulative arc length and use that as a parameterization of the curve.
+\item The last step is to ensure that the distance between each point in a given curve is equidistant.
+To do this, compute the cumulative arc length and use that as a parameterization of the curve.
 Sample evenly spaced arc-length positions and linearly interpolate the $(x,y)$ coordinates to form a new evenly spaced curve.
 Repeat this process until the ratio between the longest and smallest distance is less than a tolerance \textit{ratio}, where we used \textit{ratio} $=1.001$. \end{enumerate}